Posted on 12/1/2017 by Keith Knittel

 This article has been updated after talking with Vitamix.

 In 2015, some users reported that they had small, black flakes in their containers after blending.
 It turns out a few of Vitamix's containers had a seal on the containers that could produce pieces to fall off and end up in the container.
 As documented below, the seal is not harmful and is made of common material that can be found in your kitchen - but Vitamix offers a free replacement to anyone affected.

-If you are buying a Vitamix after August 11th 2015, you will experience this problem at all.
+If you are buying a Vitamix after August 11th 2015, you will not experience this problem at all.
 Vitamix has replaced all of the containers in all retail stores.
 That goes for both new and refurbished Vitamix blenders.

 “Thank you for contacting Vitamix.
 I’d be more than happy to assist you with your inquiry.
 I’m pleased to share with you that, as of August 11, 2015, all full-size containers coming off our production line contain a new seal that addresses the issue.